faithvoid/checkla1n/README.md

 # TODO:
 - Create SPI display app for controlling various DFU / jailbreak features
 - Integrate other jailbreaks for iOS versions that checkra1n doesn't support (ie; palera1n for 15+ support).
+- Lots and lots and lots of testing!

 # Why?
 Having a set-it-and-forget-it piece of hardware for a series of devices you frequently work with is always helpful, and makes diagnostics and other tasks infinitely simpler.